cjus/node-neo4j-presentation/presentation/teleprompt.md

 We also learned that we actually think in terms of graphs

-and that graph databases are a natural extension for representing our data models and their relationships.
+and that a graph database is a natural tool for representing our data models and their relationships.

 Finally, we saw the power of using graph databases to better understand the current events.